inaor/vaultify/README.md

 <p align="center">
 <img width="90" height="90" alt="vaultify_logo" src="https://github.com/user-attachments/assets/05e36d75-cdb6-46e4-a0ba-003d257a395a" /><img width="200" height="90" alt="vaultify_logo_long" src="https://github.com/user-attachments/assets/b258e763-ad8f-400a-bb0c-1dc6f2ccd9ba" />
 </p>

-<p align="center"><b>Find plaintext secrets.
-Move them to your vault.
-Clean your code.</b></p>
+## Runs locally.
+Finds plaintext secrets.
+Move them to your vault in one click.
+Cleans you code.

-Vaultify scans your machine for leaked API keys, tokens, and credentials scattered across config files, IDE settings, and AI tool outputs.
+Vaultify scans your machine for potential leaked non-human identities like API keys, tokens, and credentials scattered across config files, IDE settings, and AI tool outputs.
 It helps you decide what to do with each one — Vaultify it (store in your vault), remove it, or dismiss it — and then does it automatically.
+*Vaultify can't understand Run-time. **Please be mindful with NHIs you vault**.

 https://github.com/user-attachments/assets/48795b05-b1b3-4d5b-9d5b-419086a73b69